-be a permanent full-time employee covered under the collective agreement between EFFU and the City of Edmonton;

-or

-(ii) be a permanent part-time employee covered under the collective agreement between EFFU and the City of Edmonton;

-and

-(iii) have completed the 90 day waiting period before the first pay period of the payroll year (typically pay period 26)

-or

-(iv) have completed the 90 day waiting period after the first pay period in the year but before the pay period in which July 1 occurs in the payroll year (pay period 13)

-and

-(iv) be actively at work which means permanent employees who are at work for all or a portion of the first pay period of the year (typically pay period 26) or the pay period in which July 1 occurs (pay period 13).
-Actively at work includes those employees who are on paid leave, vacation, maternity or paternity leave, WCB, STD or LTD.

-Permanent employees who are on leave without pay during the first pay period of the year (typically pay period 26) are not eligible to participate beginning the first pay period of the year.

-Permanent employees who would otherwise be eligible to participate in the pay period in which July 1 occurs (pay period 13), are not eligible to participate if they are on leave without pay during the pay period in which July 1 occurs.
+- be a permanent full-time employee covered under the collective agreement between ATU 569 (DATS) and the City of Edmonton; - have completed the 90 day waiting period before the end of the first pay period of the payroll year (typically pay period 26) - have completed the 90 day waiting period after the first pay period in the year but before the pay period in which July 1 occurs in the payroll year (pay period 13) - be actively at work which means permanent employees who are at work for all or a portion of the first pay period of the year (typically pay period 26) or the pay period in which July 1 occurs (pay period 13).
+Actively at work includes those employees who are on paid leave, vacation, maternity or parental leave, WCB, STD or LTD - Permanent employees who are on leave without pay during the first pay period of the year (typically pay period 26) are not eligible to participate beginning the first pay period of the year. - Permanent employees who would otherwise be eligible to participate in the pay period in which July 1 occurs (pay period 13), are not eligible to participate if they are on leave without pay during the pay period in which July 1 occurs.